Amatruda Lab

 We use complementary approaches including human tumor genomics, animal models and small-molecule screening.
 We make extensive use of zebrafish genetic models for these studies, seeking to take advantage of the powerful genetics, developmental biology, imaging and small molecule screening that the zebrafish system affords.

-Dr. James Amatruda is the Head of Basic and Translational Research for the Cancer and Blood Disease Institute at Children’s Hospital Los Angeles.
-He’s the inaugural holder of the Dr. Kenneth O. Williams Chair in Cancer Research.
-Dr. Amatruda is a Professor of Pediatrics and Medicine for the Keck School of Medicine of USC.
+Dr. James Amatruda is the Interim Chief of the Division of Pediatric Hematology-Oncology, Interim Director of the Cancer and Blood Disease Institute (CBDI), Head of Basic and Translational Research in the CBDI and the Dr. Kenneth O. Williams Chair in Cancer Research at Children’s Hospital Los Angeles (CHLA).
+He is also tenured Professor of Pediatrics and Medicine at the USC Keck School of Medicine and the Interim Associate Director for Pediatric Oncology in the USC Norris Comprehensive Cancer Center.
 He attends on the Solid Tumor oncology service at CHLA.

 Dr. Amatruda received his MD and PhD from Washington University School of Medicine.
 He completed his internship and residency in Internal Medicine from Brigham and Women’s Hospital.
 He was a Visiting Fellow at the Institute of Cell Biology in Consiglio Nazionale delle Ricerche in Rome and completed his Medical Oncology fellowship at Dana-Farber/Partners Cancer Care in Boston, Massachusetts.